Annotations API

 • Automated change markers Integrate with CI or deployment pipelines and create annotations whenever a production change is rolled out.
 This makes it easy to correlate cost and utilization shifts with specific releases.

-• Business event tracking Create annotations when marketing campaigns, pricing changes, or major customer onboardings go live.
-This helps finance and product teams interpret spend patterns against business context.
+• Business event tracking Create annotations when marketing campaigns, pricing changes, or major customer onboarding go live.
+This helps finance and product teams interpret spend patterns against the business context.

 • Anomaly investigation trail When an anomaly is detected and investigated, create an annotation that records the root cause and remediation.
-This builds a historical trail of learnings directly on analytics views.
+This builds a historical trail of learning directly on analytics views.